CBC and RCMP reinforce ignorance

 I say “honestly held” because our public institutions are giving us the exact opposite messaging.
 We pass laws prohibiting hand held use, implying that hands free use is safe.
 And we have public displays like the Mind Benders segment that reinforce that message.

-I request – nay, I DEMAND! – that the upper echelons of the CBC and RCMP immediately and publically issue statements alerting drivers that hands free cell phone use and texting while driving are just as dangerous (if not more so in the case of voice to text) than doing so hand held.
+I request – nay, I DEMAND! – that the upper echelons of the CBC and RCMP immediately and publicly issue statements alerting drivers that hands free cell phone use and texting while driving are just as dangerous (if not more so in the case of voice to text) than doing so hand held.

 Do you share the image of me futilely whacking a pool noodle against a brick wall?